takirala/elevatorSystem/README.md

 # Components

-Below classes are required :
+Below classes are developed :
 * Elevator
-* Passenger
+* Passenger (Can control, number of passengers, their weights etc..)
-* Constants class (to hold direction and other classes)
 * Interface
 * Implementation of Interface
 * Main class to run the code